200percentmicky/chadmusic/docs/configuration/env_variables.md

 !!! bug

-    Tracks will resolve slower and playlists will not work when this variable is set to false.
-This is a known issue.
+    Tracks will resolve slower when this variable is set to `false`.

+!!! info

+    If this variable is set to `false`, it's recommended to install [Deno](https://deno.com/) onto your system if you plan to play YouTube tracks this way.
+[Learn more](https://github.com/yt-dlp/yt-dlp/issues/14404)

 ### UPDATE_YTDLP
 <span class="badge-info">:information_source: This field was previously UPDATE_YOUTUBE_DL.</span>